 Boston Green Links

-Boston Green Links is a city-wide plan to connect people in every neighborhood to Boston’s greenway network by installing new paths, new bike facilities, and safer road crossings.
+Boston Green Links is a citywide plan to connect people in every neighborhood to Boston’s greenway network.
+We do this by installing new paths and bike facilities, and safer road crossings.

-The plan includes projects in progress by the City, DCR, community groups and others, as well as new projects developed with local input.
-The plan will be implemented over time, through grants, partnerships, and City-funded projects.
+The plan includes projects in progress by the City, DCR, community groups, and others.
+It also includes new projects developed with local input.
+The plan will be implemented over time.
+This will happen through grants, partnerships, and City-funded projects.

 What are greenways and green links?